 Even so, DrRacket and programs developed within DrRacket use the same Racket virtual machine, so garbage collection times (see Memory Management) may be longer in DrRacket than when a program is run by itself, and DrRacket threads may impede execution of program threads.
 For the most reliable timing results for a program, run in plain racket instead of in the DrRacket development environment.
 Non-interactive mode should be used instead of the REPL to benefit from the module system.
 See Modules and Performance for details.

-CGC is an older variant.
+CGC is the oldest variant.
 It’s the same basic implementation as 3m (i.e., the same virtual machine), but compiled to rely on a “conservative” garbage collector, which affects the way that Racket interacts with C code.
-(See CGC versus 3m in Inside: Racket C API for more information.)
+See CGC versus 3m in Inside: Racket C API for more information.

 In general, Racket programs should run the same in all variants.
-Furthermore, the performance characteristics of Racket program should be similar in the 3m and CS variants.
-The cases where a program may depends on the variant will typically involve interactions with foreign libraries; in particular, the Racket C API described in Inside: Racket C API is available only for the virtual machine of the 3m and CGC variants.
+Furthermore, the performance characteristics of Racket program should be similar in the CS and BC implementations.
+The cases where a program may depend on the implementation will typically involve interactions with foreign libraries; in particular, the Racket C API described in Inside: Racket C API is different for the CS implementation versus the BC implementation.